henkin/CAP/README.md

 ### Dashboard

-CAP v2.1+ provides the dashboard pages, you can easily view the sent and received messages.
+CAP v2.1+ provides the dashboard pages, where you can easily view sent and received messages.
 In addition, you can also view the message status in real time on the dashboard.

-In the distributed environment, the dashboard built-in integrated [Consul](http://consul.io) as a node discovery, while the realization of the gateway agent function, you can also easily view the node or other node data, It's like you are visiting local resources.
+In a distributed environment, the dashboard includes integrated [Consul](http://consul.io) as node discovery, while the realization of the gateway agent function, you can also easily view the node or other node data, It's like you are visiting local resources.

 ```c#
 services.AddCap(x =>